keatonb/keatonb.github.io/_posts/2022-09-21-confidence-intervals.md

 x = np.arange(-20.0, 30.0)
 y = np.arange(-20.0, 40.0)
 ```
 A 2-component GMM is fit to simulated data, stored as the `mixture.GaussianMixture` object `clf`.
 A contour plot is also made to indicate the shape of the distribution.
-We'll actually utilize contours to make our confidence region calculations later.
 The pdf is a density function in the units of its parameters, so a nice consequence of sampling in steps of one is that we can integrate the pdf over the sampled space by summing the values
  ```python
 np.sum(np.exp(-Z))
 ```